gitayam/non-standard-dissemination/Development-Non_Standard_Dissemination/4-Implement/Lesson_Plans-sUAS_Leaflets/Lesson_Plan01-Introduction_KeyTerms/Advanced_Organizer-Introduction_KeyTerms.md

 | 45         | Generalize New Information | Key Terms Presentation |

 #### Instructions:
-- Present key terms in both English and Spanish
+- Present key terms in both English and target language
 - Demonstrate proper pronunciation and usage
 - Show operational context for each term
 - Provide examples of correct and incorrect usage